asm09fsu/CommandMaster/readme.md

 If you wish for the button to display as list of choices, you may add an array of choices.
 These choices **must be NSStrings**.

 ## Future Plans
-Further optimizations of functions such as setButtonFrames & animateButtonFramesToState
+ - Further optimizations of functions such as setButtonFrames & animateButtonFramesToState
+ - Ability to customize colors of the bar and buttons.

 ## Copyright
 Copyright © 2013, Alex Muller